wb-driver/DRIVER2.0/faqs.md

 # Frequently asked questions

-The goal of this document is to provide concise answers to commonly asked questions pertaining to setting up, deploying, and maintaining DRIVER.
+The goal of this document is to provide concise answers to commonly asked questions pertaining to setting up, deploying, and maintaining DRIVER2.0.
 Many of these topics are covered more in-depth in other sections of the documentation, so please read through the complete set of documentation in order to gain a better understanding of the system.

 ## Sections